Requirements and Information

 Hearings are limited to the time reserved.
 The parties opposing the motion are entitled to equal time.
-Accordingly, the party reserving and scheduling the hearing should either determine how much hearing time is necessary and then at least double it to account for response time, or preferably confer with opposing counsel and agree to the time required.
-Please email courtesy copies of hearings to the JA.
+Accordingly, the party reserving and scheduling the hearing should either determine how much hearing time is necessary and then at least double it to account for response time, or preferably, confer with opposing counsel and agree to the time required.
+Please email courtesy copies of hearings to the Judicial Assistant.
 Hard copies are not necessary.
 Cross-noticing is not permitted unless agreed upon by all parties.

 Hearings scheduled through JACS may be cancelled using JACS up to three days prior to the hearing date.
 If the JACS deadline for cancelling a hearing has passed, the scheduling party must contact the Judicial Assistant to cancel the hearing, notify all parties of the cancellation, and file a Notice of Cancellation with the Clerk.
-Please email courtesy copies on cancellations to the JA.
+Please email courtesy copies of Notices of Cancellation to the JA.
 Hard copies are not necessary.

 Provide copies of case law at least 24 hours prior to the scheduled hearing.
 If you do not provide the case law in advance, your hearing time may be decreased by the time it takes for the Judge to read whatever is provided.